duggan/atomfeed-web/README.md

 # AtomFeed Demo

-This is the AtomFeed demo website at <https://atomfeed.deno.dev>
+This is the AtomFeed demo website at <https://atomfeed.deno.dev> using the [Astro framework](https://astro.build).

 Running on [Deno Deploy](https://deno.com/deploy).